 - Funds that have been recouped will be deposited into the Treasury’s general fund.

-Quarterly public reports on the use of funds will be provided by the Treasury in consultation with the Secretary of Housing and Urban Development including:
+Quarterly public reports on the use of funds will be provided by the Treasury.
+Grantees should anticipate the need to collect from households and retain records on the following:

 NOTE: Grantees must ensure that households receiving assistance under this program do not receive funding under other federally funded rental assistance.